terra10/codefest_micronaut/Lab 5/README.md

 ## ConfigurationClass

-In some scenarios it might be usefull to have your configuration available as a Java POJO.
+In some scenarios it might be useful to have your configuration available as a Java POJO.
 It is fairly easy to set this up.
 First, we need a class that will hold our configuration.
 Let's call it MeetupConfiguration.